djdrysdale/digital-garden/posts/hello.md

 ---
 Title: Hello world!
-Excerpt: "This is an excerpt!"
+Description: This is an excerpt!
 ---

 Hello, world!